Good employers take the safety of the people who work for them seriously.

 - European studies estimate for every Euro spent on wellbeing there was an ROI of between €2.5 and €4.8 due to reduced absenteeism.

 Costs of smoking: A smoking employee tends to take more sick days than a non-smoking worker.
 Also, if they take four ten-minute breaks a day, each year they work a month less than a non-smoker.
-A report looking at the 2005 calendar year estimated smoking cost New Zealand businesses $1.7 billion in lost productivity alone.
+This costs the employer at least $2000 a year in lost productivity.

 Costs of helping people quit: Potentially free.
 Free counselling and subsidised nicotine replacement therapy may be available on referral to Quitline.